Nigerian literature: After 2010: Social networks, telecommunication and their effect on Nigerian society

 Post 2010 Nigerian literature focuses on real life in metropolitan Nigeria and the influence of social networks on Nigerian social life.

-Among the younger Nigerian authors is Adaobi Tricia Nwaubani, who won the Commonwealth Writers' Prize for the best debut novel I Do Not Come to You by Chance in 2010.
+Among the younger Nigerian authors is Adaobi Tricia Nwaubani, who won the Commonwealth Writers' Prize for the best debut novel with I Do Not Come to You by Chance in 2010.
 It describes the story of a young academic, Kingsley Ibe, who is unable to find a position yet is expected to care for his retired parents and younger siblings.
 His wealthy uncle Boniface offers a way out of this dilemma, but demands Kingsley's involvement in his criminal and risky email scam business.

+Noo Saro-Wiwa's 2012 account of her journey around Nigeria to reconnect with her homeland, Looking for Transwonderland, documents travel as a way to repair that relationship, which was deeply affected by the trauma of the execution of her father Ken Saro-Wiwa.

 Elnathan John's short story Bayan Layi was shortlisted for the Caine Prize in 2013.
 His short story Flying was shortlisted again in 2015.
 His first novel Born on a Tuesday was published in 2016 and traces the shaping of adolescents through experiences of violence.
-He is shortlisted for the NLNG Literary Award, Nigeria's most prestigious literary prize, and shortlisted for the Republic of Consciousness Award in 2017.
+He was shortlisted for the NLNG Literary Award, Nigeria's most prestigious literary prize, and shortlisted for the Republic of Consciousness Award in 2017.
 Together with cartoonist Àlàbá Ònájin, he depicts the daily life of the family of wealthy free church clergyman Akpoborie in the comic Lagos - Life in Suburbia.

 Chigozie Obioma became known for two successful novels.
 The Fishermen (2015) is about an ominous prophecy that spells doom for four brothers in the author's hometown.
-An Orchestra of Minorities (2019) describes the fate of a Nigerian chicken farmer who moves to Northern Cyprus to earn the money that will win him the acceptance and love of his lady love.
+An Orchestra of Minorities (2019), shortlisted for the 2019 Man Booker Prize, describes the fate of a Nigerian chicken farmer who moves to Northern Cyprus to earn the money that will win him the heart of the woman he loves.
 But he encounters racist resentment in his new home and is cheated out of his savings.

+Stephen Buoro received the Booker Prize Foundation Scholarship in 2018 and was named by The Guardian as one of their ten best new novelists of 2023.
+His debut novel, The Five Sorrowful Mysteries of Andy Africa, was shortlisted for the inaugural Nero Book Awards in the 'Debut Fiction' category and longlisted for the Aspen Words Literary Prize.

-Further nigerian writers include: Daniel O. Fagunwa, Tanure Ojaide, Chris Abani, Ayobami Adebayo, Akwaeke Emezi, Nuzo Onoh, Yemisi Aribisala, A. Igoni Barrett, B.M.
+Further Nigerian writers include: Daniel O. Fagunwa, Tanure Ojaide, Chris Abani, Ayobami Adebayo, Akwaeke Emezi, Nuzo Onoh, Yemisi Aribisala, A. Igoni Barrett, B.M.
 Dzukogi, Helen Oyeyemi, Nnedi Okorafor, Uju Obuekwe, Chinelo Okparanta, Sarah Ladipo Manyika, Chika Unigwe, Ogaga Ifowodo, Melekwe Anthony, Gift Foraine Amukoyo, Teju Cole, Niyi Osundare and Oyinkan Braithwaite.

 A list of "100 Most Influential Nigerian Writers Under 40 (Year 2016)" was published on 28 December 2016 on the Nigerian Writers Awards website.